mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 >abstract="Starting July 25 2022, messages are authored directly from a Journey.
 Existing messages have now been migrated to the new model.
 As a journey practitioner, additional actions are now required."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-messages-steps.html" text="Migration steps"

 Adobe Journey Optimizer is releasing a new feature which improves the way you author content for Journey Optimizer channels (email, push, SMS).
-As a Journey Optimizer practicionner, you will now create and author your messages directly from a journey.
+As a Journey Optimizer practitioner, you will now create and author your messages directly from a journey.

 This feature requires a migration of existing journeys that are using messages.

 In this page, you will find the necessary information about this change as well as the steps that are required from you.

-For more information on your roles and responsabilities as a Journey Optimizer practitioner, refer to this [page](../start/path/marketer.md).
+For more information on your roles and responsibilities as a Journey Optimizer practitioner, refer to this [page](../start/path/marketer.md).

 <!--
 Here are the main changes in the interface: